Embark Behavioral Health

 When you see your teen may be having mental health issues, the first thing to do, according to the CDC, is talk with them.
 Here’s how to make your approach less of a potential conflict:

 - Find a good time to talk (the middle of a stressful situation isn’t ideal).
 As much as possible, create a supportive environment.
+A quiet location without distractions will help you actively listen.
+Be sure to put away cell phones and other screens.

 - Use “I” statements to explain your concerns.
-For example, “I have been concerned about how long you’ve been sleeping, ” is less blaming than, “You’ve been sleeping all day.”
+For example, “I have been concerned about how long you’ve been sleeping,” is less blaming than, “You’ve been sleeping all day.”

 There still could be tension and conflict.
 But, it’s essential to start the conversation and allow your teen to come back to it.